GauriK58/5-bit-Parallel-Prefix-Adder/README.md

 Flip-flops are placed at both the input (`A_i`, `B_i`, `C_i`) and output (`S_0`–`S_4`, `C_5`) boundaries of the adder, sandwiching the combinational logic between two synchronous stages.
 This mitigates metastability and input skew, keeps outputs stable for the full clock period, and eliminates race conditions.

-A **True Single-Phase Clock (TSPC)** D-flip-flop is used for this synchronization — its single-clock operation minimizes control complexity, its compact structure reduces area and power, and it supports the rapid switching needed for high clock frequencies.
+A **True Single-Phase Clock (TSPC)** D-flip-flop is used for this synchronization.
+Its single-clock operation minimizes control complexity, its compact structure reduces area and power, and it supports the rapid switching needed for high clock frequencies.

 It's positive-edge-triggered: `D` is sampled onto an internal node while the clock is low (M1–M3), then propagated through to the output on the rising edge (M4–M9), with the sampling path fully disabled during the high phase so later changes on `D` don't leak through.

 ### Timing Constraints